-In 2018, SES entered into a forward sale agreement with SES mPower S.à r.l " see note 11 in connection with the fleet of seven mPOWER satellites currently under construction.
-As at 31 December 2019, SES had a receivable from SES mPower S.à r.l of USD 537.2 million (EUR 478.2 million) in the framework of this agreement.
+In 2018, SES entered into a forward sale agreement with SES mPower S.à r.I (see Note 11) in connection with the fleet of seven mPower satellites currently under construction.
+As at 31 December 2019, SES had a receivable from SES mPower S.à r.I of USD 537.2 million (EUR 478.2 million) in the framework of this agreement.